When is it time to go sports bra shopping? Here are five signs you need to go shopping for a new sports bra.

 If you’re pulling on your bra during a workout, it might be time to shop for a new one.
 Your bra shouldn’t be something that you’re thinking about during your workout.
 If it’s a distraction, it’s time to find something that fits better.
 It also needs to provide the right support for the type of workout you’re doing.

 Your boobs hurt after high intensity workouts

 There are usually three levels of support: low, medium and high-impact.
 For high-intensity workouts that involve a lot of running, jumping or bouncing, you’ll definitely want high-impact bras.

 Your bra should be appropriate for the activity you’re doing.
-If it’s yoga, you can typically go for less support.
-High-impact bras will generally have thicker straps, more padding wires or be double-lined.
+If it’s yoga, you can typically go for less support and buy a low impact bra.
+You will find when you buy high-impact bras, they will generally have thicker straps, more padding wires or be double-lined.
 When you try them on, you’ll be able to feel the difference in being “held in.”

 Your bra should be comfortable and yet do it’s job of “holding you.”